-Based on work done as part of a Lines of Business (LOBs) Phase 2 project, a realignment within Health and Human Services (HHS) is included for FY 2019.
+As part of the FY 2019 Advertised Budget Plan the County Executive recommends a realignment within Health and Human Services (HHS) based on work done as part of a Lines of Business (LOBs) Phase 2 project.
 This project reviewed centralized versus decentralized administrative service delivery opportunities and concluded that a closer alignment between the administrative services currently provided by the Department of Administration for Human Services (DAHS) and the individual service agencies would enhance compliance and program outcomes.
 As a result, the administrative functions provided by DAHS are decentralized to individual HHS agencies to ensure regulatory, financial and program compliance and to more effectively support each agency's specialized service needs.
 DAHS is replaced by a new agency, Agency 77, Office of Strategy Management for Health and Human Services (OSM), which will focus on supporting the management of HHS strategic resources and work.
 The HHS realignment is accommodated within existing staffing and funding.